KempnerInstitute/DVC/README.md

-Distributed Vine-Copula

-# Vine Copula Library in PyTorch
+# Distributed Vine Copula Library in PyTorch

 This repository implements a full vine copula library in PyTorch.
 It provides functionality for: